dmlc/dgl/docs/source/guide/message.rst

    built-in.
 There is no message materialization on edges.
 (Memory optimization)

-According to the above, a common practise to leverage those optimizations is to construct your own message passing functionality as a combination of ``update_all`` calls with built-in functions as parameters.
+According to the above, a common practice to leverage those optimizations is to construct your own message passing functionality as a combination of ``update_all`` calls with built-in functions as parameters.